 Scoop a little of the sausage mixture into each mushroom and place it on a slotted broiler pan with a bottom.

-Mushrooms have a tendency to "sweat" when baking and if you're making a lot of these, you want that water to drip into the broiler pan.
+Mushrooms have a tendency to "sweat" when baking and if you're making a lot of these, you want that water to drip into the broiler pan and not onto the floor of your oven.

 Bake 350ºF degrees for 20-25 minutes or until the tops are a nice golden brown; allow to rest a few minutes before serving